The Man From UNCLE

 penitence," McGarrett assured with relish.

-The stolen jewelry was recovered and
+The stolen jewelry was recovered and returned

-unknown.
-Yet the legend lingered on, much to the amusement of another Napoleon.
+the legend lingered on, much to the amusement of another Napoleon.

 Solo sighed as he looked back at the view of